 Nestled in the southernmost and westernmost corner of the state, this region of the state receives its fall colors last.
-In 2022, the colors on the trees will not peak until early November.
+In 2023, the colors on the trees will peak mid-October.

 This allows you plenty of time to head to the most popular towns in Southwest Michigan, such as New Buffalo and South Haven, where you can enjoy not only the fall colors but also their pristine lakefront views.

 Many of the small towns in Southwest Michigan offer a relaxing atmosphere with charming accommodations, quaint downtown areas, and plenty of spectacular vistas.

 When to See Fall Colors in Mid-Michigan

 Many people want to see the fall colors of Michigan juxtaposed with the crashing waves of the Great Lakes.
 While those waterfront views framed by a cacophony of colored leaves are nothing short of breathtaking, some of the most spectacular fall color displays can be found in the heart of the state.

 In Mid-Michigan, the vibrant colors arrive first, before they travel out to the shorelines.
 This year, October is sure to be one of the best times to drive north along US-127 and see the trees for yourself.